 Microbial Community Analysis.
 Microbial sampling will occur at the same plots that are designated for biogeochemical sampling (10-12 per site).
 Microbial communities will change more frequently than the other soil properties that we measure.
 Hence, these collections occur three times per year: during the winter-spring and fall-winter transitions (when the ground is not frozen in temperate regions) and during the summer (July-August).
 Windows of snow-free time per domain are listed in Appendix E, and specific plots are provided in Appendix F. When sampling for soil biogeochemical stocks and stable isotopes occurs, soil for microbial analyses shall be collected concurrently; soil for microbial analyses will be a subsample of the soil core collected for biogeochemical stocks and stable isotopes.
 This will count as the summer microbial sampling bout for that year.

-Coordinated Sampling., Soil measurements of microbial biomass and N transformations will be conducted at all TOS soil plots within a site every five years.
+Coordinated Sampling.
+Soil measurements of microbial biomass and N transformations will be conducted at all TOS soil plots within a site every five years.
 The timing of these measurements will be in conjunction with the plant measurement of belowground (i.e. fine root) biomass that occurs at a subset of TOS tower plots, and with soil biogeochemical measurements every 10 years.
 Microbial biomass and soil N transformations tend to be variable both in space and time.
 To account for seasonal variation three sampling events will occur during a sampling year.
 For microbial biomass, these sampling events will occur in conjunction with the regular microbial sample collection.
 For N transformations, one sampling event will occur during July-August; this is the period of peak biomass in many temperate ecosystems, and it will also generate data from all sites in the same time period.
 The two other sampling events will occur during expected “hot moments” of biogeochemical activity that cluster across groups of domains.
 In those that have a significant snow-covered and snowmelt season, we will make measurements over the winter (a multi-month incubation period) and during seasonal snowmelt (i.e., the seasonal transition).
 In those that have a dry/wet season, NEON will do one incubation during the length of the dry season, and one at the onset of the wet season (i.e., following the first rainfall).

 Table 1.
 Target timing of coordinated measurements.